-The candidates will receive a composite score from the written exam and structured oral interview.
+The candidates will receive a composite score from the written examination and structured oral interview.
 Bonus points will be added for possession of a bachelor's degree, prior military service and current police officer certification from any state.
 Candidates will be ranked based upon their composite scores and then placed on an eligibility roster.
 All appointments will be made from this roster.

 Background Investigation & Polygraph Examination

 A background investigation will be conducted on each applicant on the eligibility roster as vacancies exist.
 An applicant may be disqualified from the roster if the background investigation reveals derogatory information pertaining to the character or conduct of the applicant.
 Applicants that are not disqualified will then submit to a polygraph examination.

 If an approved vacancy in a police officer position arises, the Chief of Police will interview the three highest rated applicants.
 The City Manager will appoint one of the top three candidates from the eligibility roster to fill the position.